-Today, certain elements of the global information space, e.g. certain WWW (web) servers, certain computers or certain persons are recognizable on the Internet for their name (e.g. www.carnet.hr) or their e-mail address (e.g. email@example.com).
+Elements of the global information space, such as individual Internet servers, computers or people, are recognizable on the Internet by their name (www.carnet.hr) or e-mail address (email@example.com).
 The key part of any such name or address is always the Internet domain (e.g. carnet.hr).

-The basic principles of the organization of the Internet domain system (DNS - Domain Name System) have remained unchanged from the very beginnings until today (see RFC 1591).
+The basic principles of the organization of the DNS (Domain Name System) have remained unchanged from the very beginning until today (RFC 1591).
 Internet domains are organized hierarchically.
-Within a particular domain, subdomains are registered and activated – i.e. lower level domains.
-Although today the domain system is intensively changing and developing, the number of top-level domains (TLD) is relatively small compared to the number of subdomains.
-The best-known top-level domains are general (global) in type, such as "com", "org" and "net".
+Within an individual domain, subdomains - lower level domains, are registered and activated.
+Although the domain system is developing and changing intensively, the number of top-level domains (TLD) is relatively small compared to the number of subdomains.
+The most famous top-level domains are of the general (global) type, such as "com", "org" and "net".

-As opposed to the general (global) domains, whose management can be based only on some global (e.g. market) principle, national domains are the basic element of the national wealth and sovereignty of every country, the basis of its recognizability in the virtual world, and this is why the management and use of these domains imply a high level of responsibility and respect for the different interests of all interested parties.
+In contrast to general domains whose management can be based solely on some global (e.g. market) principle, national domains are a fundamental element of the national wealth and sovereignty of each country, i.e. they are the basis of recognition in the virtual world.
+The management and use of these domains implies a high degree of responsibility and respect for the various interests of all interested parties.

-Today, the management of the global name (domain) Internet space, as well as the system of the central (root) servers that ensure the functioning of the DNS system is carried out via the independent organization Internet Corporation for Assigned Names and Numbers (ICANN), which has taken over the management activities from an institution known as Internet Assigned Number Authority (IANA).
-In 1993, IANA granted the Croatian Academic and Research Network (CARNET) the right to manage the top level "hr" domain - the national domain of the Republic of Croatia.
-CARNET follows the current processes of the development of the DNS system and global trends regarding domain space management, which take place primarily through ICANN, and participates in these processes as a member of the Council of European National Top-Level Domain Registries (CENTR).
+The global directory (domain) Internet space, as well as the system of central (root) servers that ensure the functioning of the DNS system, is managed by the independent organization ICANN (Internet Corporation for Assigned Names and Numbers).
+ICANN took over management duties from IANA (Internet Assigned Number Authority), which in 1993 assigned CARNET the management of the "hr" top-level domain - the national domain of the Republic of Croatia.
+CARNET follows current processes of DNS system development and trends in the world related to domain space management, which take place primarily through ICANN, and participates in the processes as a member of CENTR (Council of European National Top-Level Domain Registries)..